DarkStussy/crypto_checker_bot/README.md

 # DESCRIPTION

 Telegram bot to track the prices of cryptocurrencies.
 Bot notifies users of spikes and drops in monitored cryptocurrencies.
+Shows the entire list of cryptocurrency pairs that are available on the Binance crypto exchange in inline mode.

 Stack: aiogram, PostgreSQL (SQLAlchemy + asyncpg), aioschedule, aioredis.